-If I’ve taken the workshop already, is there any point in taking it again?
+I’ve taken the workshop already.
+Is there any point in taking it again?

 The Radical Wholeness weekend workshop is a standardized series of exercises and practices, wherever it is taught.
-I’ve found it gratifying that many people have taken it more than once – a few people as many as five times.
+Many people have taken it more than once – a few people as many as five times.
 When asked about this, one of them explained that it’s a little like doing the downward dog pose in yoga.
 It’s not something you do just once and don’t come back to.
 It’s a practice that grows and deepens as you return to it.
 Others have reported that each time they take the same essential workshop, it is a totally different experience for them.
 It’s always a pleasure for me to see familiar faces returning to the work.

 I’ve read Philip’s books and heard some interviews, how will the workshop be different?